teamsnap/teamsnap-SDK-iOS/README.md

 # teamsnap-SDK-iOS
 Source code for the TeamSnap iOS SDK

+#iOS TemSnapSDK
 Build for simulator.
-The binary will be located somewhere like:
+The universal binary will be located somewhere like:
 ~/Library/Developer/Xcode/DerivedData/TeamSnapSDK-bpyoduzxeamidfebntrjxkbbwxwq/Build/Products/Debug-universal/TeamSnapSDK.framework

 That is what should be distributed/linked

+# tvOS - TeamSnapSDKTV
+Build for the tvOS simulator.
+The universal binary will be located somewhere like:
+~/Library/Developer/Xcode/DerivedData/TeamSnapSDKTV-bpyoduzxeamidfebntrjxkbbwxwq/Build/Products/Debug-TVuniversal/TeamSnapSDK.framework

 # usage
 Drag the framework into your frameworks group, and copy files. make sure it appears under your Target->Build Phases->Link Binary With LIbraies  (happens automatically) AND target->General->Embedded Binaries (Does not happen automatically)

+To use:
+#import <TeamSnapSDK/TeamSnapSDK.h>
+or
+#import <TeamSnapSDKTV/TeamSnapSDKTV.h>

 # errors -
 dyld: Library not loaded: @rpath/TeamSnapSDK.framework/TeamSnapSDK